Refresher: What is Induction? →

 • High Efficiency Floor

-≥80% efficient, DC in to DC out.
+≥80% efficient, DC in to DC out, for all load scenarios.

-• Substantially reduced sensitivity to coil alignment and proximity.
+• Substantially reduced sensitivity to coil alignment and proximity

 Reliable power without perfect placement.

-• Dynamic power delivery.
+• Dynamic power delivery

 DC supply output behavior that adapts instantly to load changes.

-• Relative movement allowed.
+• Relative movement allowed

 Keeps power flowing as devices shift.

-• Multiple receiver device support.
+• Multiple receiver device support

 One transmitter, multiple devices.

-• Battery‑free operation.
+• Battery‑free operation

 Devices can run directly from the wireless link.